The day I realised that mental load doesn’t disappear on its own... that everyday life can be designed differently.

 The good news is that another way exists.

 The days started repeating themselves.
 Nursery.
 Work.
 Dinner.
 Bath.
 Bedtime.
+A few minutes for myself… often too tired to do anything with them.

-Not because I didn’t love my life, but because I was saturated.
+Not because I didn't love my life.
+But because I was saturated.

 One evening something small happened.

 My daughter was barely two and a half.
 I got angry and asked her to go to her room.
+She walked away, closed the door and I heard her crying.

 I had just asked a two-year-old to regulate her emotions because I no longer had the energy to regulate my own.